Pratim-Kumar-Hazarika/YOUFLIX-VideoLibrary-App/README.md

 `YOUFLIX`- A VideoLibrary App of some of my favorite artists.

-Presenting you all my v1 of VideoLibrary
+Presenting you all my v1 of VideoLibrary.
+ > Full Fronted + Backend with User Authentication

+ ### Features
+ > Sign In and Sign Up

+ > Playlist Management

+ > Liked Videos ,History Videos

+ > Dark Mode & Light Mode

+ > Data Persistance across browsers

 LiveLink : https://youflix-v1.netlify.app/